GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ![Wire frame showing the home page on a desktop computer](documentation/wireframe-home-desktop.png)

+Notes on the 'home' page:
+- Images of and links to Wainwright's books will now appear on 'The Wainwright Fells' page.
+- Main image may be a single image or a number of images.
+- Header may have a plain background or be a panoramic view showing the ridge line of some of the fells.
+- Key words, as per the structure plane, have not been included here.

 ![Wire frame showing the wainwright fells page on a desktop computer](documentation/wireframe-thewainwrightfells-desktop.png)

+Notes on 'The Wainwright Fells' page:
+- Images of and links to Wainwright's books will appear under the corresponding list of fells.
+- Content will be hinted at, where it extends below the bottom edge of the screen.
+- Font awesome icons will be used next to each tip to convey meaning.

 ![Wire frame showing the walking routes page on a desktop computer](documentation/wireframes-walkingroutes-desktop.png)

+Notes on the 'Walking Routes' page:
+- Weatherline will either be a link or an iframe.
+- Content will be hinted at, where it extends below the bottom edge of the screen.
+There will be three walking routes each tagged as an article.

 [Return to contents list](#contents)